Connect with others who understand.

 People who live with cancer often experience mood disorders such as depression or anxiety.
 One study found that about 22 percent of people with myeloma had symptoms of depression and that nearly 36 percent had symptoms of anxiety.
 Those with depression or anxiety have a higher risk of experiencing additional myeloma symptoms and needing more hospital visits.

-Many different factors can contribute to depression or anxiety in people with cancer.
+Many factors can contribute to depression or anxiety in people with cancer.
 Those who receive a myeloma diagnosis may experience upsetting body changes, feel stressed about paying for treatment, have to change their plans for the future, and have to deal with end-of-life planning.
 These factors can all lead to mental health struggles.

 While everyone feels sad or upset after a cancer diagnosis, depression goes beyond normal feelings of sadness.
 Symptoms of depression may look like: